-- 21. Any person who qualifies for appointment as a director under article 20, and is permitted by law to do so, may be appointed to be a director: - (a) by ordinary resolution of the members, or - (b) by a decision of the directors valid until the next AGM.
+- 21. Any person who qualifies for appointment as a director under article 20, and is permitted by law to do so, may be appointed to be a director: - (a) by ordinary resolution of the members, or - (b) by a decision of the directors valid until the next annual general meeting.